samg/timetrap_formatters/README.md

         ---------------------------------------------------------
         Total                              5:12:47   5.21

+Note that the fraction is computed independently for each item.
+In particular, the fraction next to the total corresponds to the total.
+Due to rounding, that number won't necessarily match the sum of the partial fractions.
+That is normally what you want, but be aware of it if you include the partials in a report or invoice.

 ### LaTeX Invoice
 The *invoice* formatter generates LaTeX output that will create a nice looking invoice.
 In order to generate the resulting LaTeX output, you must have